samsquire/ideas4/README.md

 All these representations should be built on top of eachother.
 I should be capable of interacting with mapping as if it the real thing.
 In other words, each mapping field corresponds to the real thing.

-Compilers, browsers and database servers should be publishing their internal data models and showing what the data graph looks like inside themselves at all stages of processing.
-So like compiler explorer I can see the internal model of the application.

 People could then learn how complicated programs work and even compose new behaviour on these data models.